Rules

 (C) Raising, feeding, or keeping animals for breeding purposes or for the production of food or fiber, leather, pelts, or other tangible products having a commercial value;

-(D) Planting cover crops, including cover crops cultivated for transplantation, or leaving land idle for the purpose of participating in Federal CRP program or normal crop or livestock rotation procedure;
+(D) Planting cover crops, including cover crops cultivated for transplantation, or leaving land idle for the purpose of participating in any governmental program or normal crop or livestock rotation procedure;

 (E) Wildlife management; and